Kaltura Instructor Guide

 Share media in your Canvas course using Kaltura

 In Canvas, you can share media using Kaltura in two main ways: by embedding the media within other course content (like a page, assignment, or discussion) using the Rich Content Editor and/or by including the media in the Media Gallery course repository.
-The benefit of embedding the media is being able to contextualize it with other content; the benefit of using Media Gallery is being able to give quick access to students, share transcripts (if added), and track view metrics.
+The benefit of embedding the media is being able to contextualize it with other content; the benefit of using Media Gallery is giving students a central access point and being able to track their view metrics.

 The Rich Content Editor in Canvas is a way to add content that can be styled and arranged around media.
 In any course for which you are an instructor, you can add media from the My Media personal repository or from the Media Gallery course repository.
 We recommend embedding no more than ten media items on a single Canvas page.